Dongs7/Yourplayer_old/README.md

 - Skip tracks and repeat all songs only work when the playlist is available
 - Shuffle songs
 - Better IOS support
-- Text styles for search results
+- ~~Text styles for search results~~
-- Volume control, slider bar control
+- Volume control, ~~slider bar control~~
-...
+- ~~No duplicate in the playlist ~~
+- button to show more results (pagetoken)
+- marquee for long text

+# Update #1
+- add song in the playlist if the song is not in the list
+- seek currently playing song using slider bar
+- improved UI